pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

   This should be considered the output of last resort as it simply uses the ``__str__()`` method of the Python class for each CIM object to output.

-  Thus, for example the a ``class enumerate`` of a model with only a single class is of the form:
+  Thus, for example, a ``class enumerate`` command of a model with only a single class creates output of the form:

   .. code-block:: text